backend-development/backend-development-textbook/source/git_branching.md

 ### Why use github.com?

+Github.com is a commercial hoster for git repositories.
+Their web interface adds a lot of convenient features to git.

-1. it's free for open source projects
+1. it's free for open source projects and used by many such projects
-2. it offers a convenient web interface
-3. with forking + pull requests it offers a good way how to contribute to open soruce projects
+2. with forking + pull requests it offers an easy way to contribute to open soruce projects
-4. it's mascopt is cute: octocat
+3. it's mascopt is cute: octocat

 ![octocat](images/octocat.png)